discord-voice/discord-voice/README.md

 ```

 # Changelog
+- **22 April 2021** (v1.0.7)
+1. Fixed a bug with the voiceChannelUndeaf handler.
+2. Fixed a bug with the voiceChannelUnmute handler.

 - **17 April 2021** (v1.0.6)
-1. Fixed a bug with the unhandledVoiceStateUpdate handler.
+4. Fixed a bug with the unhandledVoiceStateUpdate handler.

 - **16 April 2021** (v1.0.5)
 1. Fixed a bug with the UnMute and UnDeaf handlers